All businesses – large or small - have a legal obligation to ensure a safe working environment for their people.

 What are the different types of fumes and how do they affect your body?

 Fume and dust are generated by a wide range of industrial processes and materials.

-They result from laser and ink jet coding onto food and pharmaceuticals packaging, soldering in electronics, welding, laser cutting and engraving, spraying, printing, and hand and mechanised grinding…and many, many more.
+They result from laser and inkjet coding onto food and pharmaceuticals packaging, soldering in electronics, welding, laser cutting and engraving, spraying, printing, and hand and mechanized grinding…and many, many more.

 Whatever your sector, we can work with you to assess any potential airborne risk to your people and advise on the best extraction solution.

-Airborne contaminants come in all shapes and sizes, but there are some that can be particularly harmful.
-The effect on health can range from headaches, eye irritation and skin problems to respiratory damage, occupational asthma, damage to the central nervous system and cancer.
+Airborne contaminants come in all shapes and sizes, but some can be particularly harmful.
+The effect on health can range from headaches, eye irritation and, skin problems to respiratory damage, occupational asthma, damage to the central nervous system and, cancer.